Andy4495/matrix-keypad-library/README.md

 The keypad object used by the library does not keep any state information related to keypresses -- each call to get a key status is independent of any previous calls.

-The library does not currently support debouncing; that needs to be handled in the sketch itself.

 To avoid naming conflicts with other existing keypad libraries, the keypad object type is `Keypad4495` and the include file is `Keypad4495.h`

 Usage